manishbista28/articles/key_exchange.md

 1. Message Type and Throughput

     The reason message exchange is done with symmetric encryption is because it incurs less computational cost for messages of arbitrary length compared to doing it with asymmetric encryption.
 This makes key-agreement protocols attractive for systems requiring larger throughput.
-Encrypting message with a shared key is useful under private group messaging with several participants.
+Encrypting message with a shared key is useful under private group messaging with several participants or under multi-device per user setting.
 Instead of sending a message to each participant by encrypting with their public key, a single message can be sent that is readable by all.

 2. Security Requirements